We are happy to welcome the new WAVE Board, elected on October 30th, 2017 at the 19th Annual WAVE Conference:

 Marcella Pirrone (Deputy Secretary) is a feminist lawyer who has worked for over thirty years in Italy and at the international level to promote and protect the rights of women, specifically those women who have been victims of violence.
 She has worked as a family and criminal lawyer for thirty years, and in roles such as President of a women's shelter, university law professor, sex and discrimination commissioner, and co-founder of D.i.Re (the Italian umbrella association for autonomous women's shelters) and member of its board.

-Pille Tsopp-Pagan (Treasurer) is a founding board member of the Tartu Women’s Shelter, founded in 2002, the first domestic violence shelter in Estonia.
-For the past 7 years, she has served as its Executive Director, working to rebrand the organization as the Women’s Support and Information Center (WSIC).
-She has also worked to make WSIC a more internationally-oriented organization.
-In WSIC she has been a project manager on national and international levels.
+Pille Tsopp-Pagan (Treasurer) is a board member and co-founder of the Tartu Women’s Shelter in 2002, which at the time was the first domestic violence shelter in the Baltics.
+For the past 7 years, she has served as its Executive Director, working to rebrand the organization as the Women’s Support and Information Center (WSIC), a more internationally-oriented organization that participates in policy analysis and advocacy, research and education.
+In this role she has managed national and international projects supported by EU Justice, Erasmus and other funders.
 Last year, she helped to write the 2007-2014 shadow report on Estonia to UN CEDAW and presented it to the CEDAW Committee in Geneva.
 Within Estonia, she has advocated for changes to the penal code and worked with policy makers to bring the country in line with the Istanbul Convention.
 In addition to this, she has over twenty years of experience in financial management of both nonprofit and for-profit firms.
 She has managed the finances for dozens of international projects and for several large and small organizations.